-If HMRC has looked into your accounts and tax related affairs as part of a civil investigation and, as a result of their findings, believe you to be involved in taxation fraud involving criminal activity, it’s likely that they will launch a criminal investigation into your behaviour.
+If HMRC has looked into your accounts and tax-related affairs as part of a civil investigation and, as a result of their findings, believe you to be involved in tax fraud involving criminal activity, it’s likely that they will launch a criminal investigation into your behaviour.

 You will have had the opportunity to disclose the reasons behind any irregularities in your tax affairs, but if you fail to do so, or the information you provide is insufficient or appears to be false, dishonest or deceitful to those handling your case, you will probably face HMRC criminal investigation procedure.

 The specialist HMRC criminal investigation solicitors employed by DPP Business & Tax have a comprehensive understanding of HMRC criminal investigation powers and can help you to gather strong and compelling evidence to help prove your innocence at a court hearing.
 They’ll also look through all of your documentation and accounts, interview witnesses and work alongside you to fully understand your case.
 Vitally, they’ll also provide expert legal representation throughout your dealings with HMRC and any appearances in court.

 HMRC criminal investigation powers are likely to be called upon if investigators believe you are guilty of: